TheExceptionist/chocolateQuest/README.md

-# Chocolate Quest for MC 1.7.10
+# "fixed" Chocolate Quest for MC 1.7.10
 *By Chocolatin*

 *And also some fixes by @superpatosainz*